Fixing SharePoint User ID Mismatch Issue with PowerShell

 SharePoint User ID Mismatch Issue Explained

-The reason behind it is that SharePoint keeps users data in it’s own database, including not only UPN, but also local AD SID and Entra Id UPN.
+The reason behind it is that SharePoint caches users data in it’s own database, including not only UPN, but also local AD SID and Entra Id user id.
 So when a re-used UPN tries to access the site – SharePoint does not allow access, and this makes sense as we do not know if the user is the same person (rehired) or different (same name).
 Rehired person might be re-hired with a different role.
 Different person with the same name definitely should not get access to the site for automatically.
 So access needs to be re-provided.
-And that is where the actual issue appears.
-Once a site owner approves new user’s request to the site – Microsoft does dot update user in the UIL to the new user.
-So for the site owner it looks like access has been provided, but in fact it’s not.
-So Microsoft instead of fixing it in the product – developed a separate “fix”.
-What needs to be done is to remove user from the UIL.
-That is it.
-Once the old user id is removed from the site – a new user id added should not have access issues.
+And this is where the actual issue appears.

 Solutions to fix the SharePoint User ID Mismatch Issue